jfasch/jfasch-home/trainings/log/detail/2021-06-14/index.rst

 ``````````````````````````

 Kick off "group project".
 Git, CMake, and team development, with
 rather artificial use cases.
-But anyway, these are use case.
-See `here
+But anyway, these are use cases.
+See
+`here
 <https://github.com/jfasch/2021-06-14/tree/main/group-project>`__.

 *Exercise*: in the ``group-project/`` directory,